-During 2016/17, the Nottinghamshire Pension Fund Committee, advised by the Pensions Sub-Committee, was responsible for determining the investment strategy of the Fund and the type of investment management to be used.
-The Pensions Sub-Committee consisted of nine elected County Councillors, three representatives of Nottingham City Council, two representatives of the District Councils, two representatives of the Trade Unions, a representative elected by the other scheduled and admitted bodies and two appointed pensioner representatives.
+During 2017/18 the Nottinghamshire Pension Fund Committee, was responsible for determining the investment strategy of the Fund and the type of investment management to be used.
+The Pension Fund Committee consisted of nine elected County Councillors (voting members), three representatives of Nottingham City Council, two representatives of the District Councils, two representatives of the Trade Unions, a representative elected by the other scheduled and admitted bodies and two appointed pensioner representatives (non voting members).
 Meetings were also attended by an independent adviser and representatives of the Chief Financial Officer.

 The investments were managed by officers of the Authority or by organisations specialising in the management of pension fund assets.
-The Investments Sub-Committee was responsible for monitoring performance of the fund and met on a quarterly basis to review the Fund's main investment managers and their performance..
+The Pension Fund Committee was responsible for monitoring performance of the fund and met on a quarterly basis to review the Fund's main investment managers and their performance.